msu-cse-outreach/technovation-book/_sources/1-Intro/code-along.rst

     :showtitle: Expand your creativity with new ways of thinking!
     :modal:
     :modaltitle: Expand your creativity with new ways of thinking!

+    Test out new ideas quickly and cheaply.
+Easy experimentation leads to new discoveries.

+    “A computer is a bicycle for your mind” – Steve Jobs

     .. raw:: html

-        “A computer is a bicycle for your mind” – Steve Jobs

         <div style="width:100%;height:0;padding-bottom:50%;position:relative;"><iframe src="https://giphy.com/embed/jRS66R62HFzRK5qXQd" width="50%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/design-idea-ideas-jRS66R62HFzRK5qXQd">via GIPHY</a></p>